lorenzo-ferrari/introToGraphTheory/README.md

 ### Disclaimer

 The Implementations presented are written to be as clear and easy to understand as possible.
-Don't assume they are optimal.
+Don't assume their optimality.

 ### Contents